 Travel tips — it seems everyone has some to offer.

-Here we’ve collated ten of our favourites.
+Here are ten of our favourites.
 Some of them are ours; others have been bestowed on us by seasoned wanders from many different walks of life.
-However, we regard all of them as travel gold.
-They’re top travel tips every traveller should know!
+However, we regard all of them as travel gold!

 Airlines upgrades — they’re as rare as hen’s teeth.
 But on the off chance your flight is oversold and the planets are aligned, you’ve got a much better chance of pulling it off if you look the part.
 High-value customers inhabit the pointy end of the plane and straight away those ripped jeans, tee and thongs you love to relax in on-board are going to ruffle well-preened feathers.
 So style up for check-in, but pack your comfy gear in your carry-on and whip it out after take-off.
 By then it’s way too late for anyone to do anything about it!